All the Danish chairs at the Designmuseum Danmark

 The Danish furniture industry, which greatly developed during the Fifties and Seventies, is highly recognized for the strict collaboration between designers and manufacturers, as well as for being the epitome of a long-lasting woodcarving culture, made of extreme attention to materials and the environment.

-Among the best-known Danish designers is Hans Wegner, who designed some of the most interesting chairs of the time such as the exceptional CH24 Y (1949), the evolution of an earlier project inspired by the chairs of the Ming dynasty, and the Flag Halyard (1950) composed of steel tubes and rope.
+Among the best-known Danish designers is Hans Wegner, who designed some of the most interesting chairs of the time such as the CH24 Y (1949) – the evolution of an earlier project inspired by the chairs of the Ming dynasty – and the Valet chair (1953).
+With the Valet chair, Wegner combines in a single object the functions of seating and furniture to hang clothes on before going to sleep.

 The bentwood shell chairs designed by Saarinen, Eames e Jacobsen would influence the design of subsequent plastic chairs; with an intermediate passage marked by the use of fiberglass we see in the celebrated Chaise by the Eameses (1948), the first version of the Elephant stackable stool by Sori Yanagi (1954), and the Tulip chair by Saarinen (1955).